iwarui722/ip-delani/README.md

 # Delani Studios

 ## Individual Project
-- This is an individual project for week three.
+- This is an individual project for week 3 and .

 ## Getting Started
 - To get the code from github , initiate a pull to download the code.